-Also, the Company delivered trainings and seminars to staff with a view to communicating its corporate culture and identifying points that needed improvement, considering the results of the Employee Satisfaction Survey.
+Also, at the beginning of the year the Company completed a series of training seminars for its staff with a view to communicating our corporate culture and identifying points that needed improvement, considering the results of the Employee Satisfaction Survey.

-In 2023, the Company had 284 employees on average (187 men and 97 women) compared to 274 employees (182 men and 92 women) in 2022.
+In 2024, the Company had 306 employees on average (204 men and 102 women) compared to 284 employees (187 men and 97 women) in 2023.